 The paracetamol was also taken when I was down with a bad cold, so I took it for 2-3 days in a row, but usually just 2-3 times a day (so around 1,000 – 1,500mg per day).

+In other words, in both cases, I was always taking small amounts, as recommended by doctors.
 I had no problems reversing my fatty liver and keeping my liver healthy ever since.
-(With the appropriate diet, eating healthy food and such).
+(With the appropriate diet, eating healthy food, and such).

-So based on my personal experience, taking a pill when needed will not kill you.
-Don’t overdo it, though and ALWAYS discuss it with your physician, to make sure that you get the correct dose and not more than needed.
+So, based on my personal experience, taking a pill when needed will not kill you.
+Don’t overdo it, though, and ALWAYS discuss it with your physician, to make sure that you get the correct dose and not more than needed.